Towards a theory of model distillation: Introduction

 Since a distillation algorithm gets extra information about the source function $f$ than just the sample labels, it is possible to PAC-distill from class $\cF$ to class $\cG$ whenever it is possible to PAC-learn concepts from class $\cF$ with hypotheses from class $\cG$.
 In this work, we will be primarily concerned with understanding when there is a separation -- i.e., when PAC-distillation requires fewer samples and/or runtime than PAC-learning. \end{remark}

+\begin{remark}[Relation to the KLCL model of \cite{ben2011learning}] The closest setting studied in the literature is the Known-Labeling-Classifier-Learning (KLCL) model of \cite{ben2011learning}.
+The KLCL model corresponds to PAC-distillation, but in the special case where $\cF$ is the set of all possible labeling functions $\cX \to \cY$.
+In other words, in the KLCL model the labels are known, but they are not required to be instantiated by a classifier in a small class $\cF$.
+We discuss this highly-relevant setting further in Section~\ref{sec:related-work}. \end{remark}

-With this definition in hand, we now return to the questions raised above.
+With the definition of PAC-distillation in hand, we now return to the questions raised above.
 Before describing our general results on fundamental computational and statistical limits for distillation, we focus on distilling neural networks, since these are of contemporary significance.